zyf0330/SwitchyOmega/README.md

     npm run dev # This runs npm link to aid local development.
     # Note: the previous command may require sudo in some environments.
     # The modules are now working.
 We can build now:
-    grunt
+    npx grunt
     # After building, a folder will be generated:
     cd .. # Return to project root. ls omega-chromium-extension/build/
     # The folder above can be loaded as an unpacked extension in Chromium now.

-To enable `grunt watch`, run `grunt watch` once in the `omega-build` directory.
-This will effectively run `grunt watch` in every module in this project.
+To enable `npx grunt watch`, run `npx grunt watch` once in the `omega-build` directory.
+This will effectively run `npx grunt watch` in every module in this project.

 License
 -------